shawnricecake/vit-lottery-ticket-input/Readme.md

 3. revise the --lottery at "-keeprate0.xx-"
 4. revise the --base_keep_rate 0.xx
-5. revise the output txt file name at the last row: "-keeprate0.xx-"
+5. revise the output txt file name at the last row: "-keeprate0.xx-" (6.) revise the epoch when training the "RR": --epochs xxx
 ```